Managing LLMs with Open WebUI

 Perplexity (PPL) is a measure of a language model’s confidence in its predictions, indicating how certain it is about its next word predictions.
 Lower perplexity values suggest higher certainty, while higher values indicate lower certainty.
 It is important to note that certainty ≠ correctness, as a model can be very confident but still produce predictions that are not factual or accurate, depending on the context and the data it was trained on.

-1. Log in to your Open WebUI instance and access the Admin Panel by clicking on your profile picture in the top-right corner and selecting “Admin Panel” from the dropdown menu.
+2. Access the Admin Panel by clicking on your profile picture in the top-right corner and selecting “Admin Panel” from the dropdown menu.

-5. Wait for the progress bar to complete, indicating that the model has been successfully added.
+3. Wait for the progress bar to complete, indicating that the model has been successfully added.

 Once your model is added, you can use it in any chat session or integrate it with other third-party applications that support Ollama models, such as Amica.